magikMaker/magik-server/README.md

 Command line options:

+# TODO make into list of paragraphs

 | shorthand | command         | description
 | --------- | --------------- | -------------------------------------------------------------------------- |
 | -d        | --dot           | Show .dot files (hidden files) in directory listings, defaults to false    |
 | -e        | --extensions    | The extensions to use for the default index page, default: html, htm, js   |
 | -h        | --help          | show help text                                                             |
 | -i        | --index         | The index file(s) to use, default searches for index, default, main and app with the extensions html, htm and js.
 One file or a comma delimited list |
+              --no-index        will not automatically send the index file
 |           | --ip            | specify the IP address the server is bound to, default: localhost          |
 | -l        | --listing       | Show directory listing when no suitable file is found, default: true       |
 | -L        | --disable-less  | disable parsing of LESS files, default false                               |
 | -n        | --not-found     | custom 404 page, defaults to 404.html (.htm, .js) in document root         |

 | -p        | --port          | specify port number, defaults to 8080                                      |
 | -r        | --root          | supply the document root, defaults to project root                         |
 | -s        | --status-code   | Set the status code query string parameter or the global status code by supplying it , default: magik-status |